Coronavirus (COVID-19) Latest information

 Self Isolation Payments

 People told to self-isolate for up to 10 days will be eligible for financial support from Welsh Government.

-And a new top-up payment is being introduced for the social care workforce in Wales, to increase statutory sick pay to their normal wages if they have to take time off because they have coronavirus or are self-isolating.
+A top-up payment is available for the social care workforce in Wales, to increase statutory sick pay to their normal wages if they have to take time off because they have coronavirus or are self-isolating.

 Testing Positive for Coronavirus